Component System with the Auto Reverse: Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Component System with the Auto Reverse received an average score of 83 based on 5 reviews, indicating "universal acclaim".

-Component System was widely described by critics as featuring a looser structure and a more whimsical mood than Eagle's previous albums.
+Component System was widely characterized by critics as featuring a looser structure and a more whimsical mood than Eagle's previous albums.
 Paul Simpson of Allmusic describes Eagle's lyrics as "raw, off the cuff, and unfiltered", while Tim Sentz of Beats Per Minute describes the album as "tender, chaotic, and messy".
-Matthew Ismael Ruiz of Pitchfork noted that the album's aesthetic was "raw but carefully considered".
-Eagle received particular praise for his ability to pivot between humorous and introspective content on the album.
-Pitchfork describes Eagle as using "a bittersweet sense of humor to soothe his painful awareness of the world's absurdity", Ryan Dillon of Glide commends Eagle's "switching between cartoonish raps and unshakable directness", and Noah Berlatsky of the Chicago Reader highlights Eagle's "loopy gags that float and bob and tie themselves together into surprisingly thoughtful reveries on aging, mental illness, disappointment, and hope".
-Eagle's technical skill on the album was also noted positively: critics described him as writing "tightly packed nerd raps" that were "filled with casually brilliant moments".
+Matthew Ismael Ruiz of Pitchfork regarded the album's aesthetic as "raw but carefully considered".
+Eagle received particular praise for his ability to pivot between humorous and introspective content on the album, with a mixture of "bittersweet" and "cartoonish" humor that also pivoted into forthright and thoughtful discussions of topics such as "aging, mental illness, disappointment, and hope".
+Eagle's technical skill on the album was also viewed positively: critics described him as writing "tightly packed nerd raps" that were "filled with casually brilliant moments".
 The Glide review remarked that Eagle seemed to be more confident in his rapping skill than on previous releases.
-In a more mixed review, Ben Brutocao of HipHopDX stated that—although the first half of the album sported "some of the most sure-footed rapping" in Eagle's discography–the project's second half failed to reach the same level.
+In a more mixed review, Ben Brutocao of HipHopDX argued that—although the first half of the album sported "some of the most sure-footed rapping" in Eagle's discography—the project's second half failed to reach the same level.

-Sonically, the album was described as featuring "sample-rich production with... nostalgic low-end", as well as "smudgy, lo-fi beats" and "cranky boom-bap".
+Sonically, the album was described as featuring "sample-rich production with... nostalgic low-end", and as displaying lo-fi and boom bap influences.